Chris Bell (politician): State Senate District 17 campaign (2008)

 Despite heavy support from Democratic volunteers and officials, he ultimately lost the runoff to Huffman on December 16 with 43.7 percent of the vote to Huffman's 56.3 percent.

 Mayoral campaign (2015)

 Bell ran for Houston Mayor in 2015 but finished fifth during the general elections.
 Bell then endorsed Bill King, raising eyebrows.
 Bell had received only 7 percent of the general vote, concentrated in the district C precincts.
 It was not dispersed throughout the entire city.

 Senate campaign (2020)

 Bell ran for Senate in Texas in the 2020 election.
 He lost the March 2020 Democratic primary, coming in sixth place with 8.5% of the vote and failing to advance to the runoff.
 Bell finished behind former congressional candidate M.J.
 Hegar, State Senator Royce West, labor organizer Cristina Tzintzún Ramirez, businesswoman Annie "Mamá" Garcia, and Houston City Councilor Amanda Edwards.

 Issues and positions

 Abortion

-Bell voted no on banning partial birth abortion except to save the mother's life and had a 100 percent rating from NARAL Pro-Choice America.
+Bell voted no on banning partial birth abortion except to save the mother's life.